We are pleased to provide our year end tax planning guide for 2016.

 If you are considering investing in any ‘tax effective’ investments, ensure they have been granted a Product Ruling which sets out the tax treatment of the income and expenses in relation to the investment as the ATO are continuing to scrutinise these investments.
 Always seek professional advice from an AFS license holder before investing in any financial products.

 The employee share scheme rules are quite complex.
 Employees are no longer allowed to elect that they be taxed up front.
 Instead, they are either taxed up front, or taxed at a deferred taxing point depending on how the scheme is structured.
 Employers are now required to provide employees with a statement advising of values of shares issued.

 Now is the ideal time to review your salary packaging.
-With personal tax rates having been reduced, salary packaging may not be as effective for people with salaries below $180,000.
+With the FBT rate having increased to 49% from 1 April 2015, salary packaging may not be as effective for people with salaries below $180,000.
 However, tax savings can still be achieved with certain exempt and concessionally taxed benefits.

 Miscellaneous Rebates (tax offsets)

 Consider whether you may be able to access various rebates;

 The Medical Expenses Rebate provides an offset of 10% of net medical expenses above $5,233 pa (20% above $2,218 for small income earners).
 This is being phased out on a ‘use it, or lose it’ basis and will only apply in 2016 year if you made a claim in the 2015 year.

 Trustees of discretionary trusts need to consider which beneficiaries they will make presently entitled to the income or capital of the trust on or before 30 June.

 The trust deed should be reviewed to consider how trust income is to be determined and to which beneficiaries income can be distributed.

 Hanrick Curran will be further providing guidance to our trust clients about trust distributions before 30 June.